 My research is focused on the structural biology of membrane proteins.
-I am interested in deciphering the structures and functions of selected biologically or biomedically important membrane proteins and complexes at the atomic level.
-While I use comprehensive modern biophysical, biochemical, and computational techniques, my main tools are single-particle cryo-EM and X-ray crystallography.
+I am interested in deciphering the structures and functions of selected biologically or biomedically important membrane proteins and complexes at the atomic-level.
+While I use comprehensive modern biophysical, biochemical and computational techniques, my main tools are single particle cryo-EM and X-ray crystallography.
 I am also interested in novel methods development for membrane protein structural biology.
-I have developed an efficient and economic lipidic cubic phase method for crystallization and an iodine phasing method for the structural determination of membrane proteins with X-ray crystallography.
-I have also been developing a novel native cell membrane nanoparticle (NCMN) system for high-resolution structural determination for single-particle cryo-EM.
-With this method, I have recently determined the structure for a multidrug transporter complexed with its native membrane lipid bilayer and discovered that lipid molecules self-organize in a hexagonal pattern in the lipid bilayer.
-This is the first time that the well-organized high-resolution structure of lipid bilayer has been observed with single-particle cryo-EM.
-I am interested in apply NCMN system to the investigation of the active mechanisms of mechanosensitive channels.
-MscS and MscL are the two model proteins that have been extensively investigated; however, the molecular mechanisms of gating are still not clear largely due to the lack of structural information of native protein-lipid interactions.
-Collaborating with Dr. Paul Blount (the PI of this proposal), we are interested in deciphering the molecular mechanisms of mechanosensitive channels.
-Taking advantage of our novel NCMN development, we have successfully determined the high-resolution single-particle cryo-EM structure of MscS with whole native lipids associated with the transmembrane domain.
-We can catch all of the natively associated cell membrane lipids with this system: central lipid plug, hook lipids and TM2-TM3 hairpin cavity lipids, and many other lipid molecules.
-We also developed a simple but robust NCMN-proteoliposome reconstitution system for the functional study of mechanosensitive channels, MscS and MscL.
-We demonstrated through three channels that this unique system may generally work for all membrane protein channels.
-We have recently successfully solved a high resolution cryo-EM structure of human TRPML3 with our NCMN system.
-I am confident that the proposed project can be accomplished with our improved quality of cryo-EM grid preparation.
+I have developed an efficient and economic lipidic cubic phase method for crystallization and an iodine phasing method for structural determination of membrane proteins with X-ray crystallography.
+These methods have resulted in structural determinations of eight unique membrane proteins.
+I have been also developing a novel native cell membrane nanoparticles system for high-resolution structural determination for single particle cryo-EM.
+With this method, I have recently determined the structure for a multidrug transporter complexed with its native membrane lipid bilayer, and discovered that lipid molecules self-organize in a hexagonal pattern in the lipid bilayer.
+This is the first time that the well-organized high-resolution structure of lipid bilayer has directly been observed with single particle cryo-EM.
+This is a revolutionary development for membrane protein structural biology, and will likely have a profound effect on both biology and drug discovery and development.